dev-intellisoft/spich/README.md

 export  default  Test
 ````
-To call a specific function in my controller you can simple:
+To call a specific function in my controller you can simply:

 ````curl
 /test/my_function